fredrickkebaso/Hippobosca_Genome_Assembly_And_Annotation/README.md

-# Hippoboscus De novo Genome Assembly
+# Hippoboscus De novo Genome Assembly,Annotation and Phylogenetic analysis

 ## Background of the study